Turn on (The Beat Box)

 "Turn On (The Beat Box)" is a song by American band Earth, Wind & Fire, released in 1988 by Columbia Records as a single from their second greatest hits compilation, The Best of Earth, Wind & Fire, Vol. 2 (1988).
-It rose to No. 26 on the US Billboard Hot Soul Singles chart and No. 30 on the Dutch Pop Singles chart.
-It was written by Maurice White, Rhett Lawrence and Martin Page, and was also heard in the soundtrack of the feature film Caddyshack II (1988).
+The song reached No. 26 on the US Billboard Hot Black Singles chart, No. 12 on the Dutch Top 40 chart, and No. 30 on the Dutch Single Top 100 chart.

+Overview

+"Turn On (The Beat Box)" was produced by Maurice White and Rhett Lawrence, who both wrote the song with Martin Page.
+The song was featured on the soundtrack to the 1988 film Caddyshack II.

 Critical reception

 Billboard called the song "a light, pop inflected chugger".